LegitSoulja/-/README.md

 > Using SELECT, you will automatically get returned the selected rows in an array format.
-Check examples for more detailed examples
+Check examples for more detailed information.
+The 4th argument is true by default.
+Setting it false will return an SQLResponce.